Musicals101.com

 b.
 August 31, 1918 (New York City) - d.
 June 14, 1986 (New York City)

-A painstaking craftsman, Lerner wrote lyrics that were intricate, literate, amusing and moving.
+A painstaking craftsman, Lerner wrote lyrics and librettos that were intricate, literate, amusing and moving.
 Son of a wealthy merchant, Lerner got his start at Harvard providing material for several Hasty Pudding Club Shows.
 He contributed material to various supper club revues before meeting composer Frederick Loewe in 1942.
-After the ill fated Life of the Party (1942) and What's Up?
-(1943), the short-lived The Day Before Spring (1945) brought them increased recognition.
-Brigadoon (1947), the story of a Scottish town that only appears for one day every century, was their first major success, and included "Almost Like Being in Love" and "There But For You Go I." Paint Your Wagon (1951) told of a miner's daughter finding romance during the California Gold Rush, and featured "I Talk to the Trees" and "They Call the Wind Mariah."
-During the same years, Lerner collaborated with composer Kurt Weill on the unsuccessful Broadway musical Love Life (1948), wrote the Oscar-winning screenplay for MGM's An American in Paris (1951) and collaborated with composer Burton Lane on the script and score of MGM's Royal Wedding (1951).
+After the ill-fated Life of the Party (1942) and What's Up?
+(1943), the short-lived Day Before Spring (1945) brought them increased recognition.
+Their first major success was Brigadoon (1947), the story of a Scottish town that only appears for one day every century.
+It included "Almost Like Being in Love" and "There But For You Go I," and became an immediate standard in the musical theatre canon.
+Paint Your Wagon (1951) told of a miner's daughter finding romance during the California Gold Rush, and featured "I Talk to the Trees" and "They Call the Wind Mariah."
+During the same years, Lerner collaborated with composer Kurt Weill on the unsuccessful Broadway musical Love Life (1948), wrote the Oscar-winning screenplay for MGM's An American in Paris (1951) and collaborated with composer Burton Lane on the script and score of MGM's Royal Wedding (1951) -- which included the longest copyrighted song title up to that time: "How Could You Believe Me When I Said 'I Love You' When You Know I've Been a Liar All My Life."

 Lerner and Loewe reached their creative peak with My Fair Lady (1956), a brilliant adaptation of Shaw's Pygmalion.
 The story of a British professor teaching a cockney flower girl how to become a lady took Broadway and the world by storm, winning awards and setting records on stage and screen.
+The score included "I Could Have Danced All Night," "On the Street Where You Live" and "I've Grown Accustomed to Her Face."
 Many, including this author, consider it the finest musical ever written.
-Lerner and Loewe's film musical Gigi (1958), based on a story by Colette, won nine Academy awards and put them at the top of their profession.
-It was a glorious but brief stay.
-Camelot (1960) had such a stormy pre-Broadway gestation that it shattered the health of Lerner, Loewe and director Moss Hart.
+Lerner and Loewe's film musical Gigi (1958), based on a story by Colette, is one of the finest original screen musicals of all time.
+Winning nine Academy awards, it put them at the top of their profession for a glorious but brief stay.
+The underrated Camelot (1960) had such a stormy pre-Broadway gestation that it shattered the health of Lerner, Loewe and director Moss Hart.
 Loewe opted for retirement, but Lerner spent the rest of his life trying for more hits.
-That frustrating choice led to a long series of professional and personal heartbreaks.

-A complicated man, Lerner went through seven marriages (six ended in divorce) and suffered a longstanding addiction to amphetamines prescribed by a quack physician.
-Lerner worked with Lane on On A Clear Day You Can See Forever (1965), Andre Previn on Coco (1969) and Lane again on Carmelina (1979) -- all of which were either meager successes or outright failures.
-He supervised ghastly film versions of Camelot (1967) and Paint Your Wagon (1969), then reunited with Loewe for an unsuccessful stage adaptation of Gigi (1973) and the poorly received film musical The Little Prince (1974).
+A complicated man, Lerner survived seven marriages, six divorces and a longstanding addiction to amphetamines initially prescribed by a quack physician.
+Lerner collaborated with Burton Lane On A Clear Day You Can See Forever (1965), Andre Previn on Coco (1969) and Lane again on Carmelina (1979) -- the first two were limited successes, the last an outright failure.
+He supervised ghastly film versions of Camelot (1967) and Paint Your Wagon (1969), then reunited with Loewe for an unsuccessful stage adaptation of Gigi (1973) and a new score the poorly received film musical The Little Prince (1974).
 Unbowed, Lerner collaborated with Charles Strouse on the short-lived Dance A Little Closer (1983) before turning down a chance to work on Andrew Lloyd Webber's Phantom of the Opera.
-Lerner once lightheartedly claimed that lyric writing was "not an art but a craft, somewhere between photography and basket weaving."
-I must disagree – it is an art, and Lerner was one of its greatest masters.
+A heavy smoker, he died of lung cancer at age 67.
+Lerner lightheartedly claimed that lyric writing was "not an art but a craft, somewhere between photography and basket weaving."
+In gifted hands, it is an art, and Lerner was one of its masters.

 Lillie, Beatrice